 9. Compliance with the Law.
 The Co-Lin system shall not be used to commit any crime and shall comply with all state, federal and local laws and regulations.

 10. No Sexually Explicit Sites.
 Co-Lin’s Internet system must not be used to visit sexually explicit or otherwise offensive or inappropriate Web sites, or to send, display, download or print offensive material, pornographic or sexually explicit pictures or any other materials which would be found offensive by most reasonable people.
 Content filters which are designed to disrupt access to these materials must not be bypassed or altered without prior approval of the Director of Technology.
-Copiah Lincoln uses filtering technology supplied by OpenDNS.
-On any blocked site you are provided with a form on the OpenDNS status page to register a concern and request that a site be reconsidered.
+Copiah Lincoln uses filtering technology integrated within the firewall.
+Use logs and hits are maintained as a part of normal business.

 11. Solicitation Prohibited and/or Restricted.
 The electronic mail and Internet/LAN systems may not be used to solicit or proselytize for outside or personal commercial ventures, religious or political causes, outside organizations, or other solicitations that are not job-related.
 Co-Lin may at a time of its choosing provide access to a public electronic bulletin board system which will facilitate voluntary participation in non-business related messages and other transactions.
 Otherwise, any mass electronic message which is not related to the direct business of the college should have prior approval before being sent.
 Usage of email system to support non-profit fundraising may be available pending approval from the Executive Vice President.